adixon/ca.civicrm.contributionrecur/README.md

 This extension provides a job that will identify recurring contributions that should be associated with a membership but aren't, and try to apply them appropriately.

-As an extra feature, you can configure the contribution type to switch type if an existing membership has already been paid up - allowing extra contributions to be deductible for example.
+As an extra feature, you can configure it to generate matching/reversing contributions of a different type for the membership portion allowing extra contributions to be deductible for example.

 The job has to be specially configured with at least two parameters:
 <code><pre>